 Response: The range of alternatives propose a mix of recreation opportunity settings to provide for sustainable recreation.
 Recreation opportunity settings vary by alternative in conjunction with recommended wilderness and backcountry areas in each alternative.
 The environmental impact statement analyzed the effects to suitability of existing trails for motorized and mechanized transport and for motorized over-snow transport, based on recommended wilderness and backcountry areas in each alternative.
 No alternative affects currently open roads.
 The alternatives range from no effect to current motorized or mechanized trails in alternatives A, B, or E, to several hundred miles affected in alternative D. (See final environmental impact statement, Environmental Consequences for Recommended Wilderness Areas and for Backcountry Areas.)
-The key linkage areas and bison plan components do not affect the recreation opportunity settings in any alternative, nor affect suitability of motorized or mechanized transport other than mountain biking, which would be suitable only on approved system mountain biking routes in key linkage areas (FW-SUIT-WL-01).
+The key linkage areas and bison plan components do not affect the recreation opportunity settings in any alternative, nor affect suitability of motorized or mechanized transport other than mountain biking, which would be suitable only on approved system routes in key linkage areas (FW-SUIT-WL-01).

 The preferred alternative would not change suitability for motorized transport on any motorized trails, either summer or winter.
-About 10,128 acres would no longer be suitable for motorized over-snow use; this acreage is based on a mapping analysis that does not consider legal access, topography, or consistent snow.
-About 24 miles of trail would no longer be suitable for mountain biking.
-This includes about 9 miles in the Sawtooth Recommended Wilderness Area, where either there is no legal access or access is from Yellowstone National Park where mountain biking is not allowed; about 1.5 miles in the South Crazy Mountain Recommended Wilderness Area; and about 14 miles in the Bad Canyon Backcountry Area.
+About 10,900 acres would no longer be suitable for motorized over-snow use;

+this acreage is based on a mapping analysis that does not consider access, topography, or consistent snow.
+About 31 miles of trail would no longer be suitable for mountain biking.
+This includes about 9 miles in the Sawtooth Recommended Wilderness Area, where either there is no public access or access is from Yellowstone National Park where mountain biking is not allowed; about 2.5 miles in the Crazy Mountains Backcountry Area, again where there is no public access, about 1.5 miles in the South Crazy Mountain Recommended Wilderness Area; about 4 miles are in the Cowboy Heaven Recommended Wilderness Area; and about 14 miles in the Bad Canyon Backcountry Area.
 Cross-country mountain bike use would no longer be suitable in recommended wilderness areas, backcountry areas, and key linkage areas.